Link to Facebook

 Education Tax Credits: Understanding the American Opportunity Tax Credit and Lifetime Learning Credit

-The Lifetime Learning Credit (LLC) is a non-refundable credit of up to $2,000 per tax return per year for any post-secondary education.
-This includes undergraduate, graduate, or professional degree courses or courses to acquire or improve job skills.
-LLC can be claimed for a student, and the student does not need to be enrolled in a college.
-You must choose which credit to claim and which student’s expenses to apply it to.
+The Lifetime Learning Credit (LLC) is a nonrefundable credit of up to $2,000 per tax return per year for a wide range of post-secondary education expenses.
+This includes undergraduate, graduate, or professional degree courses and courses taken to improve job skills.

-You will also need to provide documentation such as tuition statements, 1098-T forms, and other education-related expenses like books and supplies.
+You must also provide documentation such as tuition statements (Form 1098-T) and receipts for education-related expenses like books and supplies.

 Child Tax Credit vs. Child and Dependent Care Credit: Which One Applies to You?